joshhayles/joshhayles/README.md

 Solutions Engineer II @ Datadog | Specializing in containers, Kubernetes, and cloud observability.
 My daily work with infrastructure, observability, cloud and containers led me to explore how those same core principles could improve how _domain-specific knowledge_ is captured and managed—and I'm applying it to my Tax Corrector product.

 I'm the founder of Tax Corrector, a Django-based property tax analysis platform that helps Texas homeowners challenge unfair assessments and save thousands on property taxes.
-With an 87% conversion rate, Tax Corrector transforms complex real estate market analysis into a personalized and custom _Property Protest Report_ that democratizes expertise previously available only to tax attorneys and real estate professionals.
+With an **87% case-found-to-purchase conversion rate,** Tax Corrector transforms complex real estate market analysis into a personalized and custom _Property Protest Report_ that democratizes expertise previously available only to tax attorneys and real estate professionals.

 Here's what I've discovered about myself through this journey: I'm that person who can't help but ask "but *why* does it work that way?"
 I thrive on architectural thinking that builds bridges from chaos to interconnected systems.
 I'm naturally drawn to foundational principles that I can apply across domains because understanding the "why" unlocks so much more than memorizing the "how."